- Lommasson Center 101

 Next steps for freshman

 Congratulations on your acceptance to the University of Montana.
-Here are a few steps you need to take before enrolling as an incoming freshman at UM.
+Please take these next steps before enrolling as a freshman at UM.

 1. Submit Official High School Transcript

 - Notify your high school of your acceptance to University of Montana as you will need an official High School Transcript sent to the Undergraduate Admissions Office after you graduate.

 - If you are currently taking college level credits through an institution of higher education, notify them that you have been accepted to University of Montana and will need to have an official college transcript be sent in after you have completed your coursework.

 Transcript should be mailed to:

 Missoula, MT 59812

 Ensure that your official ACT or SAT scores have been submitted to the Undergraduate Admissions Office.
 If they have not, please request that they be sent as soon as possible.